Welcome to Raygun APM: A quick-start guide for new and returning customersPosted Nov 23, 2020 | 7 min. (1441 words)

 We update the Raygun Agent frequently to ensure stability and performance of Raygun APM.
 When there is an update available, you will see a banner appear in your app advising of the new Agent.
 Follow the link in the banner to upgrade to the latest Agent.

-Updates will also be posted automatically on the “Agent” page in the documentation.
+Updates will also be posted automatically on the “Downloads” page in the documentation.

 The Raygun Platform